Symmetric noncrossing partitions of an annulus with double points: Symmetric NC partitions of an annulus with two double points

 Suppose $\pi$ has four infinite cycles.
 Then $\P$ has a symmetric pair of non-dangling annular blocks, one with double and inner points and one with double and outer points.
+(See, for example, the top-left picture of Figure~\ref{nc ex fig}.)
 Two of the infinite cycles involve double points, one involves inner points and one involves outer points.
 The infinite cycle with outer points determines the outer points in the outer annular block (the numbers strictly between $-n$ and $n$ that appear in the cycle).
 The \emph{decreasing} infinite cycle involving double points determines the double points on the outer annular block in the same way.
 Similarly, the infinite cycle involving inner points and the increasing infinite cycle involving outer points determine the inner annular block.

 Suppose $\pi$ has two infinite cycles.
 If the infinite cycles involve double points, then $\P$ has a symmetric pair of dangling annular blocks on those double points.
+(For example, Figure~\ref{nc ex fig}, third row-right.)
 The outer annular block is determined by the decreasing infinite cycle on double points and the inner annular block is determined by the increasing cycle.
 Suppose instead that one infinite cycle involves inner points while the other involves outer points.
-If $\pi$ has both classes of tiny cycles, then there is a symmetric non-dangling annular block containing these inner points and outer points.
-If $\pi$ does not have both classes of tiny cycles, then $\P$ has a symmetric pair of dangling annular blocks, one on inner points and one on outer points.
+If $\pi$ has both classes of tiny cycles, then there is a symmetric non-dangling annular block containing these inner points and outer points (Figure~\ref{nc ex fig}, third row-left).
+If $\pi$ does not have both classes of tiny cycles, then~$\P$ has a symmetric pair of dangling annular blocks, one on inner points and one on outer points (Figure~\ref{nc ex fig}, bottom-middle).
 These annular blocks are determined from the infinite cycles as in earlier cases.

 Suppose $\pi$ has no infinite cycles.
-If $\pi$ has both classes tiny cycles, but has no families of symmetric cycles, then $\P$ has a symmetric dangling annular block.
+If $\pi$ has both classes of tiny cycles, but has no families of symmetric cycles, then $\P$ has a symmetric dangling annular block (Figure~\ref{nc ex fig}, bottom-left).
 Otherwise, $\P$ has no annular blocks.

 In every case, we have determined all of the annular blocks of $\P$ from $\perm^D(\P)$.
 The disk blocks (including degenerate disks) are also determined by $\perm^D(\P)$, because its (non-tiny) finite cycles describe the boundaries of blocks.